AdobeDocs/adobe-creativity-mcp/src/pages/support/index.md

 <AccordionItem slots="heading, text"/>

-### Still stuck?
+## Connect with us

-* Browse community discussions or connect with us on [Discord](http://discord.gg/tppGPapr2e)
+* Browse community discussions, share your feedback, or connect with us on [Discord](http://discord.gg/tppGPapr2e)

-## Give feedback

-If something isn't working or you have an idea, we want to hear it.
-[Discord](http://discord.gg/tppGPapr2e)